code-423n4/2024-06-panoptic/4naly3er-report.md

           /// @notice Get the required amount of collateral tokens corresponding to a specific single position 'tokenId' at a price 'tick'.
           /// The required collateral of an account depends on the price ('tick') in the AMM pool: if in the position's favor less collateral needed, etc.
-          /// @param tokenId The option position.
+          /// @param tokenId The option position

-1273:     /// @param index The leg index (associated with a liquidity chunk) to consider a partner for.
-          /// @param positionSize The size of the position.
-          /// @param atTick Tick to convert values at.
-This can be the current tick or the Uniswap pool TWAP tick.
+1283:     /// @param atTick The tick at which to evaluate the account's positions
-          /// @param poolUtilization The pool utilization: how much funds are in the Panoptic pool versus the AMM pool.
+          /// @param poolUtilization The pool utilization: how much funds are in the Panoptic pool versus the AMM pool
-          /// @return required The required amount collateral needed for this leg 'index'. function _getRequiredCollateralSingleLeg(
+          /// @return required The required amount collateral needed for this leg 'index' function _getRequiredCollateralSingleLeg(
               TokenId tokenId,
               uint256 index,